dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ]
 ```

 This might bring insights on 2 data points in the data.
+As we can see how listings differ in terms of amenities, location, and host details.

 ### Show exactly 10 documents in any order, but "prettyprint" in easier to read format, using the pretty() function
 This query will use pretty in order to make it easier to read